-Lesson 12 of 1550
+Lesson 35 of 2244

 Opening A Business Bank Account (And Why You Need One Day One)

 The day you earn your first business dollar, it should land in a separate account from your allowance, your paycheck, your birthday money.
-Mixing those accounts (called 'commingling') is the single biggest source of bookkeeping pain, tax confusion, and legal weakness for teen founders.
+Mixing those accounts (called 'commingling') is the single biggest source of bookkeeping pain, tax confusion, and legal weakness for founders.
 A separate account is the 15-minute fix.

 Why a separate account matters